epfl-ada/ada-2023-project-vivalavada/README.md

 ### *Step 4: Data story with visualizations*

-Using all the findings we obtained by answering the research questions, we plan to create a data story enriched by visualizations such as interactive plots.
+Using all the findings we obtained by answering the research questions, we created a data story enriched by visualizations such as interactive plots.

 ## Planning